Synthesizing SystemVerilog with Yosys on WSL

 From Code to Gates: Synthesizing SystemVerilog with Yosys on WSL

 Welcome back to AppliedKaos!
-In our previous guide, we dipped our toes into the world of low-latency FPGA design by writing and simulating a SystemVerilog glitch filter using Icarus Verilog and GTKWave.
+In our previous guide, we dipped our toes into low-latency FPGA design by writing and simulating a SystemVerilog glitch filter using Icarus Verilog and GTKWave.

-Simulation is great for proving your logic works in a perfect, virtual environment.
-But an FPGA isn't a virtual machine—it's physical silicon.
+Simulation proves your logic works in a perfect, virtual environment.
+But an FPGA isn't a virtual machine — it's physical silicon.

-Today, we take the crucial next step: Synthesis.
-We are going to transform our human-readable SystemVerilog code into a netlist of actual digital hardware components (logic gates, multiplexers, and flip-flops) using Yosys, the powerhouse of the open-source FPGA toolchain.
+Today we take the crucial next step: synthesis.
+We'll transform human-readable SystemVerilog into a netlist of real digital hardware components (logic gates, multiplexers, flip-flops) using Yosys, the workhorse of the open-source FPGA toolchain.

 If Icarus Verilog is a "debugger," Yosys is the "compiler."

-In the software world, a compiler translates C++ or Python into machine code (1s and 0s) that a CPU executes sequentially.
-In the hardware world, a synthesizer translates Hardware Description Language (HDL) into a netlist.
+In software, a compiler translates C++ or Python into machine code that a CPU executes sequentially.
+In hardware, a synthesizer translates Hardware Description Language (HDL) into a netlist.

 The Two Stages of Synthesis

-1. Generic Synthesis: Converting your SystemVerilog into generic logic gates (AND, OR, NOT) and D-Type Flip-Flops.
+Converts SystemVerilog into generic logic gates (AND, OR, NOT) and D-type flip-flops, independent of any specific chip.

-2. Technology Mapping: Converting those generic gates into the specific physical resources (Look-Up Tables, or LUTs) available on your target FPGA chip (like a Lattice iCE40 or Xilinx Artix-7).
+Converts those generic gates into the specific physical resources (Look-Up Tables) available on your target FPGA, like a Lattice iCE40 or Xilinx Artix-7.

-Today, we will focus on generic synthesis to visualize the hardware we've created!
+Today we'll focus on generic synthesis to visualize the hardware we've created, then add a bonus section on real technology mapping.

 Step 1: Install Graphviz for Visualization

-To actually see the hardware schematic Yosys generates, we need a graphing tool called Graphviz.
-Open your WSL terminal and install it:
+To see the hardware schematic Yosys generates, install Graphviz:

 sudo apt update